$0 North Carolina Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in North Carolina

 North Carolina ESA+ and Opportunity Scholarship Guide

+The school district that failed your child's IEP isn't going to mention you qualify for state homeschool funding on your way out the door.
 If your child has an existing IEP, you may qualify for $9,000 to $17,000 annually through North Carolina's Education Student Accounts (ESA+) program — state funds you can use on curriculum, therapy, tutoring, and educational technology.
-Most parents don't know this exists.
 The Blueprint explains the February/March priority application deadline and the exact steps to convert your child's public school IEP into ESA+ funding before you file your DNPE withdrawal.

 Military Family Withdrawal Guide

-PCS orders don't wait for the school year to end.
+PCS orders don't wait for the school year to end, and a new district threatening to hold your child back a grade shouldn't be the reason you stay.
 The Blueprint includes a dedicated section for Fort Liberty and Camp Lejeune families: how to withdraw mid-semester without losing credits, how to handle the gap between bases, and how to document your homeschool in a way that transfers cleanly to the next installation or state.

 Standardized Testing Cheat Sheet

 North Carolina requires annual norm-referenced testing — but the state's own EOG tests don't qualify.
+Most parents don't learn this until they've already missed the testing window.
 The Blueprint lists the DNPE-accepted tests (CAT, Stanford-10, Iowa, and others), where to order them, and how to file results correctly.
 One page.
 No confusion.

 Who This Is For